INFLAMMATION & DEPRESSION

 THE MORE THINGS CHANGE, THE MORE THEY STAY THE SAME

 As rates of OBESITY continue to skyrocket here in America, it shouldn't come as a surprise that rates of DEPRESSION are on a similar trajectory.
 This is because both problems are based on an over-abundance of the Immune System's chemical mediators that we collectively refer to as "INFLAMMATION".
-I am going to show you some of the newest research to this effect, but what I want you to grasp from this post is that if you know what is causing your problem(s), the mystery is gone.
-It's possible to actually solve your problem, instead of simply taking DANGEROUS DRUGS to try and hide the symptoms (all quotes below are cherry-picked due to constraints on time and space).
+I am going to show you some of the newest research to this effect, but what I want you to grasp from this post is that if you know what is causing your problem(s), the mystery is gone and you can proceed with trying to find a solution.
+In most cases, it's possible to actually solve your problem, instead of simply taking DANGEROUS DRUGS to try and mask symptoms (all quotes below are CHERRY-PICKED due to constraints on time and space).

 - A study from last week's issue of the medical journal PLoS One (Risk of Diabetes in Older Adults with Co-Occurring Depressive Symptoms and Cardiometabolic Abnormalities) concluded, "High depressive symptoms and cardiometabolic abnormalities are independently associated with an increased risk of diabetes.
 Compared to the reference group, the hazard ratio for diabetes was 1.29 for those with high depressive symptoms only.
 It was 3.88 for those with cardiometabolic abnormalities only, and 5.56 for those with both high depressive symptoms and cardiometabolic abnormalities, after adjusting for socio-demographic, lifestyle and clinical variables.
 These findings suggest that those with high depressive symptoms and cardiometabolic abnormalities are at a particularly increased risk of type 2 diabetes."
 What's scary about this study is that OVER HALF the population has "cardiometabolic abnormalities" (CARDIOMETABOLIC SYNDROME --- aka pre-diabetes).
 Some experts put this number closer to 75% for certain locales (e.g. "The South").